WeAreAcademy/mark-induction-proj--first-refactor/README.md

 We're going to look at how we might read, interpret and refactor somebody else's code.

-We'll take some unrefactored code - the sample solution to [Codecademy's Games of Chance project](https://www.codecademy.com/practice/projects/games-of-chance) - and try to improve it through refactoring.
+We'll take some code and try to improve it through refactoring.

 ## Learning Outcomes